tripal/tripal_doc/docs/site_building/module_usage/tripal_file/install.rst

 .. note::

-  The `EDAM vocabulary <http://edamontology.org/page>`_ is needed for the Tripal File module because it provides terms for many of the file types (e.g. FASTA, GFF3, VCF, etc.).
+  The `EDAM vocabulary <http://edamontology.org/page>`_ is imported when the the Tripal File module is enabled, because it provides terms for many common biological file types (e.g. FASTA, GFF3, VCF, etc.).
   Any file that is managed by the Tripal File module requires a file type.

 Install using a Drush command